AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/notificaiton-profiles.md

 ## Prerequisites {#prerequisites}

-Because user profiles are created and maintained in the Admin Console, before creating user groups for notifications, you must:
+Because user profiles are created and maintained in the Admin Console, before creating profiles for notifications, you must:

 * Have permissions to add and profile memberships.
 * Have a valid Adobe Admin Console profile.

-## Create New Cloud Manager Product Profiles {#create-groups}
+## Create New Cloud Manager Product Profiles {#create-profiles}

 To properly set up receipt of notifications you will need to create two user profiles.
 These steps must only be done once.